turtl/www/views/docs/clients/extensions/chrome.md

 browse to the folder the Turtl Chrome extension is and you're now running Turtl in Chrome!

-Note that before running, you need to create a symlink to the Turtl app in the `data/` folder:
+Note that before running, you need to create a symlink to the Turtl core in the `data/` folder:

 ### Windows
 Must be run in an admin shell:
 ```
 dir path\to\turtl-firefox\data
-mklink /d app \path\to\turtl-app
+mklink /d app \path\to\turtl-core
 ```

 ### \*nix
 ```
 cd /path/to/turtl-firefox/data
-ln -s /path/to/turtl-app app
+ln -s /path/to/turtl-core app
 ```

 ## Building and packaging